Retiring from top jobs linked to lower levels of stress

 Researchers measured levels of cortisol in workers who had recently retired and examined whether they had lower biological stress levels shown by a more dramatic diurnal cortisol decline compared to later in life.

+In comparison, workers in lower status jobs had less dramatic diurnal cortisol slopes than those with high status jobs.

-"It may seem counter-intuitive that stopping low status work which may be stressful does not reduce biological levels of stress," Tarani Chandola, lead author of the study, said in a press release.
+Tarani Chandola, lead author of the study, said, "It may seem counter-intuitive that stopping low status work which may be stressful does not reduce biological levels of stress.

 “This may be because workers who retire from low status jobs often face financial and other pressures in retirement."